mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 ![Refactoring 008 - Convert Variables to Constant](Refactoring%20008%20-%20Convert%20Variables%20to%20Constant.jpg)

-*If I see a Variable that does not change.
+*If I see a Variable that doesn't change.
 I call that variable a constant*

-> TL;DR: Be explicit on what mutates and what does not.
+> TL;DR: Be explicit on what mutates and what doesn't.

 # Problems Addressed 😔